 For over ten years, CHC has been awarded a grant from the New York State Department of Health (DOH) Office of Health Emergency Preparedness (OHEP) related to helping the home care industry prepare for emergencies.
-This year's grant will focus on the following areas:
+The grant focuses on the following areas:

 1. Coalition Member Training Needs Assessment